But there’s one moment that can threaten to derail the whole process.

 What is a Right to Use (RTU) licence and why should I have one?

-An RTU licence is a way to give you continued access to the old software so you can still refer to it when you need to in future.
+An RTU licence is a way to give you continued access to the old software so you can still refer to it when you need to in the future.

 You may be told you will need such a licence because HMRC requires organisations to keep six years’ worth of financial data in case of inspection.
 Auditors could also need to see seven years of accounts.

-It’s true that you need to hang onto that information – but that doesn’t mean you have to pay painful amounts of money to keep access to a clunky system.
+You indeed need to hang onto that information – but that doesn’t mean you have to pay painful amounts of money to keep access to a clunky system.
 And the charges for that access can be very high indeed.